VerdantEli/verdantdotfiles/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/2d3401cb-7a91-4e08-bf41-9123fb84b194" />
 <img width="1920" height="1080" alt="2025-07-22-005632_hyprshot" src="https://github.com/user-attachments/assets/2f8fccdf-888b-45fb-9592-06951bad030c" />

-# COLEMAK-DH IS THE DEFAULT LAYOUT
+# COLEMAK-DH KEYBINDS
-Press Alt+Space to switch to QWERTY temporarily and remove ```colemak-dh``` in the ```.config/hypr/hyprland.conf``` inside the input section.
-Sorry ! ! ! !
+Alongside the default keybinds, there is an available Colemak-DH version that mimics the original keybinds.
+This is so that even if ever someone uses Colemak-DH or planning to switch, they can use these keybinds to not mess with their muscle memory

 # VerdantDotfiles
 This is basically what I rock with and will want to keep it this way.
-This also serves as a backup whenever I need to reinstall and a way for anyone to use this too. i like ralsei too btw so hehehehe
+This also serves as a backup whenever I need to reinstall and a way for anyone to use this too.
+If you didn't notice too, I love green and Ralsei.
+That should be obvious.
+May Ralsei bless my heart.

 # What's used in the dotfiles?

-Audio Visualizer - cava
+Audio Visualizer - cavasik

 Bar - Ax-Shell